Main content of the website

 Jasper faced a significant housing deficit even before the wildfire, and this challenge has only intensified in its aftermath.
 Using all of the 4.25 hectares of federally provided land available within the town boundary at the density proposed by the province would only yield approximately 60 single-detached units, far below the 250 units of housing support announced by the province.

 Providing higher density options is the only way to address the urgent housing needs.
 There is simply not enough land available in or near the townsite that can be serviced quickly to meet the immediate housing needs.
-Using the only land we available for low density housing would not allow us to meet the current housing demand and would critically limit our ability to meet our longer-term housing needs.
+Using the only land we available for low density housing on individually titled lots would not allow us to meet the current housing demand and would critically limit our ability to meet our longer-term housing needs.

 The land within the townsite that is identified for interim housing is primarily zoned for high density multi-family dwellings.
-In accordance with the policies of the 2010 Jasper Community Sustainability Plan and applicable Treasury Board policies and regulations, most of the identified parcels of land for interim housing are zoned R3b for residential development at a minimum density of 37 units per hectare.
+In accordance with the policies of the 2011 Jasper Community Sustainability Plan and applicable Treasury Board policies and regulations, most of the identified parcels of land for interim housing are zoned R3b for residential development at a minimum density of 37 units per hectare.
 Ensuring we meet these minimum density requirements on these lots can contribute significantly to the housing gap.

 A phased approach to deploying interim housing was proposed, where short-term units could go up quickly while higher density units were procured and delivered.
 Once high-density units would be ready for occupancy, the low-density units could be removed to make way for the construction of further higher density units.
 Having sufficient housing in place as soon as possible is necessary to allow the community and the economy a practical and sustainable chance at recovery.